predybalov/CV/README.md

 ## Hello there!

-I created this repository to learn some basics of tools which using in the CI/CD world.
+I created this repository to learn some basics of the tools which using in the CI/CD world.
 I'm still learning, so things changes with my progress.
 Ultimately, end product of this project represent my CV/resume.